sneha-4-22/cough-covid-Detection/README.md

 3. **View Results**: The results of the analysis, including cough detection outcomes and COVID prediction, will be displayed.

 ## Model Explanation/My Methodology
+After encountering challenges with processing audio datasets, I look into research papers on the same topic and discovered that librosa is widely employed in similar projects.
+I will try my best to simplify the concept of feature extraction:-

 ### Mono vs Stereo Audio